What we know about the gunman who shot at Trump at Pennsylvania rally

 “We’re pointing at the guy crawling up the roof.
 We could clearly see him with a rifle,” he told the BBC.

-“We’re still working through the security apparatus that the Secret Service had in place, what potentially happened,” he said.
+“We’re still working through the security apparatus that the Secret Service had in place, what potentially happened,” Mr Rojek said.

 “There’s going to be a long investigation into exactly what took place and how the individual was able to get access to the location, what type of weapon he had.
 All that is really days, weeks, and months of investigation.”

-In remarks from Delaware, president Joe Biden said that “there’s no place in America for this kind of violence.
+In remarks from Delaware following the shooting on Saturday, president Joe Biden said that “there’s no place in America for this kind of violence.
 It’s sick.”

+Meanwhile, Trump said he was saved from death because he turned from the crowd to look at a screen displaying a chart he was referring to in his speech.

+“That reality is just setting in,” he told The Washington Examiner.
+“I rarely look away from the crowd.
+Had I not done that in that moment, well, we would not be talking today, would we?”

 Join our commenting forum